generalui/hooks-for-redux/README.md

 ## TypeScript

 TypeScript support is provided in the library.
 Configuring the generics for H4R was tricky, particularly for the useRedux method.
-We'd welcome feedback on how we can improve our typing.
+Please send feedback on how we can improve the typing.

 - [hooks-for-redux type definition](index.d.ts)

 ## Prior Work

-Several people have attempted to simplify Redux and/or make it act more like React hooks.
-We hope you'll find hooks-for-redux to be an excellent solution to the problem.
-If you have suggestions for improvement, please feel free to [start an issue on github](https://github.com/generalui/hooks-for-redux/issues).
+Several people have attempted to simplify Redux and/or make it act more like React hooks, but none have succeeded in providing a general-purpose, fully DRY solution.

 - https://www.npmjs.com/package/edux
 - https://www.npmjs.com/package/reduxless
 - https://www.npmjs.com/package/@mollycule/redux-hook

+## Contribution

+If you have suggestions for improvement, please feel free to [start an issue on github](https://github.com/generalui/hooks-for-redux/issues).

 ## License